Blair tells Britain's Labour: change or face dustbin of history

 Labour won just 203 seats in the election, down 59, and saw its vote share fall by 7.8 percentage points to 32.2% while Prime Minister Boris Johnson’s Conservatives won 365 seats, up 47, on 43.6% of the vote.

-Corbyn, beside a promise of another EU referendum in which he said he would be neutral, offered voters the most radical socialist government in British history with higher public spending, sweeping nationalization and taxes on the wealthy.

-Reporting by Kylie MacLellan; writing by Guy Faulconbridge; editing by Estelle Shirbon
+Corbyn, beside a promise of another EU referendum in which he said he would be neutral, offered voters the most radical socialist government in British history with higher public spending, sweeping nationalisation and taxes on the wealthy.
+(Reporting by Kylie MacLellan; writing by Guy Faulconbridge; editing by Estelle Shirbon)